Roshanthraj/Roshanthraj/README.md

 I work with Python, FastAPI, PostgreSQL, AWS, React/Next.js, and I’m currently understanding how AI systems work.

-Most of my learning happens somewhere between “let’s build this” and “okay, why is this broken?"

 * 🌍  I'm based in Chennai
 * ✉️  You can contact me at [roshanthraja@gmail.com](mailto:roshanthraja@gmail.com)